asjchen/insecure_bank_demo/README.md

 admin:$dynamic_24$d97e0269f76f350d85c09244cffd41439fe90a99$*Utf&+s5

 Then, run JTR to recover some of the passwords.
-In the MacOS version of John 1.7.9-jumbo-7:
+In the MacOS version of John 1.7.9-jumbo-7 (see http://openwall.info/wiki/john/custom-builds#Compiled-for-Mac-OS-X):

 ./john --incremental [password file]